 Surgery for Cleft Lips and Palates

-The surgery that is needed for a cleft lip and/or palate is an individual one that takes into account your child’s unique cleft.
+The facial reconstruction surgery that is needed for a cleft lip and/or palate is an individual one that takes into account your child’s unique cleft.
 The first surgery is often a cleft repair that will greatly help the condition, though that may change as the child gets older.
 There may be several surgeries scheduled to improve the way the nose and lip look as well as to make speech easier.

 The first surgery for a cleft lip is generally done in a child from three to six months old.
 A cleft palate repair is done when the child is around 12 months old.
 There are often subsequent surgeries that are needed between the age of two and the upper teens.
 The number of these surgeries varies with the specific problem that child has and how well it responds to surgery.